yob/prawn-js/README.markdown

 associated with certain events.

 Start by requiring the prawn library, then the prawn-js library.
-Build your PDF as usual, and use methods lke add_docopen_js to register your code fragments.
+Build your PDF as usual, and use methods like add_docopen_js to register your code fragments.

     require 'prawn/core'
     require 'prawn/js'